qmusillo/cord-ripper/README.md

-# Cord Ripper v1
+# Cord Ripper

-Cord Ripper v1 is a tool designed to automate the process of ripping discs and managing media files.
+Cord Ripper is a tool designed to automate the process of ripping discs and managing media files.
 It integrates with Discord to provide a user-friendly interface for managing disc ripping operations.

+## Version

+0.0.9 Beta

 ## Features